PIYUSH-01/PitchPerfect-iOS/README.md

 # PitchPerfect-iOS

-It is a great iOS application which changes the voice the user record in it into various characters like chipmunk, Darth Vader etc.
+-Description: It is a fun iOS application which transforms the voice recorded by the user to various characters like chipmunk, Darth Vader etc by changing the recorder voice's pitch and rate.

+- Frameworks used:
+  - UIKit
+  - AVFoundation